asajaroff/kubernetes-development-environment/docs/config.md

 [//]: # (Averiguar bien que es el driver y como interactua con minikube y las VMs)

 ### Driver
-If we're opting to use a container engine instead of a
 ### Container Runtime
 Defaults to [docker's container runtime](https://www.docker.com/products/container-runtime), but a few options are available:
 * `cri-o`